1-icenine/Portfolio/SQL/Spotify/README.md

 ## 📂 Dataset

-The dataset was sourced from Kaggle.
+The dataset was sourced from Kaggle (https://www.kaggle.com/datasets/ambaliyagati/spotify-dataset-for-playing-around-with-sql/data).
 As of 06/14/2025, the dataset was last updated a year ago.

 It includes information on:
 - Track name